Modern Slavery Statement

 According to MSCI's latest ESG rating report on Mindray, Mindray’s sustainable development practices in the social and governance areas have promoted the rating upgrade.
 The company's practices in human resources management, product quality assurance, and business ethics are leading the industry.

 Mindray places employees at the centre of the sustainable development strategy.
-Mindray has established 62 overseas subsidiary companies in 26 countries that employ 100% local employees in 29 countries.
+Mindray has established 64 international subsidiaries in about 40 countries in North America, Europe, Asia, Africa, Latin America and other regions, as well as 36 subsidiaries and over 30 branches in China.
 Mindray prioritizes equality in the workplace, providing equal and broad development opportunities for every individual.
 Mindray factually respects cultural differences existing between different countries and regions while avoiding discrimination or prejudice based on age, gender, nationality, race, skin colour, or religious beliefs.

 Regarding its corporate governance and business ethics, MSCI affirms the company's protection of whistleblowers and its regular compliance audits on anti-corruption practices.
 Mindray advocates and practices complete honesty and trustworthiness in all business operations, strictly complying with any laws and regulations related to anti-corruption, preventing conflicts of interest, anti-fraud, anti-monopoly, and anti-unfair competition.
 The company conducts regular ethics audits and encourages all employees to study relevant system rules and regulations.
 Furthermore, Mindray invites all stakeholders, including employees, suppliers, and others, to report any illegal or disciplinary action related to the company via various channels - publicly or anonymously.
 The company firmly protects the rights and interests of whistleblowers and ensures that they are not subjected to any unfair or retaliatory measures.